Cigar Review – Ashton Heritage Puro Sol Belicoso No. 2

 In the final portion of the smoke there was no “last-third flavor explosion”, instead the parade of well-balanced and mellow flavors continued: notes of espresso, graham, cedar, hints of syrupy sweetness, and just a tinge of complimentary spice on the finish.
 The stick remained smooth and cool-burning until the last puff.

 It had been quite some time since I had fired up an Ashton, and I had forgotten just how awesome they are.
 It’s no accident that Ashton is regarded as one of the highest-quality cigars on the market; from appearance, to flavor and balance, and right on to technical performance, these top-shelf Dominicans leave very little to be desired.
-Smooth and mild yet extremely flavorful, the Ashton Heritage Puro Sol is a remarkably well-conceived cigar that deserves its stellar reputation, and the No. 2 vitola presents this profile perfectly.
+Smooth and mellow yet extremely flavorful, the Ashton Heritage Puro Sol is a remarkably well-conceived cigar that deserves its stellar reputation, and the No. 2 vitola presents this profile perfectly.
 Though many might see it as a “special occasion’ smoke, the Ashton Heritage Puro Sol would make a fantastic go-to stogie, one that you can count on every time for flawless consistency and a silky smoothness that you just don’t come across very often.
 This one gets an easy A+.
 Of the many, many cigar reviews I’ve done in my time here, this classy stick definitely stands out as one of the most enjoyable.